-The Asian, Security and Development research program is jointly hosted by the two research centres to further strengthen Griffith's research profile in politics and Asia, with particular reference to rising powers, new modes of regional governance, and emerging security challenges and responses.
+The Asian Politics, Security and Development program further strengthens Griffith's research profile in the politics of the Asia-Pacific, with particular reference to rising powers, new modes of regional governance, and emerging security challenges and responses.

 Research Excellence in Political Science, International Relations and Public Policy